cyberark/conjur/README.md

 The `dev` directory contains a `docker-compose` file which brings up a development environment consisting of a database container (`pg`), and `conjur` container with the source code mounted into the directory `/src/conjur`.

-To use it, first build Possum from the project directory.
+To use it, first build Conjur from the project directory.
 Then:

 ```sh-session
 $ cd dev